ccseifert/chrisseifert.io/src/pages/index.md

 ---
 I'm a Director of Engineering at [7shifts](https://7shifts.com).

-I built the world's most popular database about comic books.
+I built the world's most popular database about comic books at ComicBookDB.

-You can find me on LinkedIn.
+You can find me on [LinkedIn](https://www.linkedin.com/in/seifertchris/).